AIObjectives/talk-to-the-city-reports/README.md

 ```
 cd pipeline
-export OPENAI_API_KEY = sk-...
+export OPENAI_API_KEY=sk-...
 python main.py configs/my-project.json
 ```

+### Viewing the report

-The generated report can be found under `pipeline/outputs/my-project/report` and opened locally using an http server:
+The generated report can be found under `pipeline/outputs/my-project/report` and opened locally using an http server run from the project's top level directory:

 ```
 npm install -g http-server
 http-server -p 8080
 open http://localhost:8080/pipeline/outputs/my-project/report/
 ```
+Replace "my-project" above with "example" to view the example report.

 You can then deploy your report using any static hosting service (e.g. Vercel).